Language as a Driver and Inhibitor of Human Intelligence

 The basic languages that are used in these types of organizations are the operational language and the analytical language that suffice to manage controlled environments.
 The operational language is for the activities that deal with operation and the analytical language is necessary to control processes.

-Both aspects are sustained by mathematical language to manage efficiency and statistical language to manage the uncertain aspects of the business.
+Both aspects are sustained by mathematical language to manage efficiency and statistical language to manage the uncertain aspects of the organizational behavior.

 These organizations are effective when the four dominant languages are integrated, meaning that analytical works are sustained by mathematical support and operational works are sustained by statistical approaches to solve uncertainties.

-Operation research, system dynamics are examples of the applications of these languages in these types of organizations.
+Operation research and system dynamics are examples of the applications of these languages in these types of organizations.

-It has to be considered that the languages needed to manage businesses as adaptive systems include the operational, analytical, mathematical and statistical languages to ensure that the adaptive and non-adaptive aspects are managed.
+It has to be considered that the languages needed to manage businesses and social organizations as adaptive systems include the operational, analytical, mathematical and statistical languages to ensure that the adaptive and non-adaptive aspects are managed.

-The use of languages require that each business function is managed using the necessary language to “read” reality without perception fallacies to ensure the functionality of the decisions.
+The use of languages requires that each function be managed using the necessary language to “read” reality without perception fallacies to ensure the functionality of the decisions.

 As the unicist standard language is a language integrator, it is dysfunctional for people who are “monolingual”.

-The reading of the nature of reality can either be done in the environment itself or using an encoded means, that can be written language, words, images, sounds or any other means that communicates reality with human beings.
+The reading of the nature of reality can either be done in the environment itself or using an encoded means, that can be written or spoken language, images, sounds or any other means that communicates reality with human beings.

 When individuals act, their actions can be based on “playing by ear” or on “grounded playing”.
 There are hundreds of celebrities in the world playing by ear.
 But there are thousands of celebrities in the world playing based on groundings.